lightchain-protocol/lcai-chat-v2/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please follow the code quality guidelines and ensure all tests pass before submitting a PR.
+Please follow the code quality guidelines before submitting a PR.

 ## 📄 License